TL;DR

 Common mistakes

 - Fake FAQs that do not reflect real tickets.
-Readers can tell
+Readers can tell, and so can support agents who get the same question the next day.

 - No link to deeper docs.
-FAQ becomes the documentation, gets stale
+The FAQ becomes the documentation, then goes stale.

 FAQ

 - How often should I rebuild this?
 Quarterly, or after any major release.
-Tickets pile up faster than you expect.
+Tickets pile up faster than you expect, and a release shifts which questions dominate.

 - Should AI write the deeper docs too?
 Different job.
-FAQ is short; deeper docs need structured docs work.
+The FAQ is short and scannable; deeper docs need structured technical-writing work and a real review cycle.

 Related